-Sure, better quality noise at a high ISO on your camera will help too, but good lenses will allow you to take photos will less light anyway.
-Also, more megapixels are nice if you want to print a lot of your photos, but to be honest, they’re largely unimportant.
+Sure, better quality noise at a high ISO on your camera will help too but good lenses allow you to take photos under less light anyway.
+Also, more megapixels are nice if you want to print a lot of your photos but, to be honest, they’re largely unimportant.

-If you choose the right quality lenses, such as Canon L lenses, then it’s going to get very expensive, but you will see a drastic increase in quality.
-When you compare them to the kit lenses that come with cameras, particularly Canon’s one, which is notoriously bad, you will be blown away by the quality.
+If you choose the right quality lenses, such as Canon L lenses, it’s going to get very expensive very quickly but you will see a drastic increase in quality.
+When you compare them to the kit lenses that came with your camera, particularly Canon’s one which is notoriously bad, you will be blown away by the quality.

-I’ve bought 3 Canon L lenses in the past year, and they’ve cost me £2600 collectively.
+I’ve bought three Canon L lenses in the past year and they’ve cost me £2600 collectively.
 Not cheap at all, no, but they will last me for as long as I look after them.
-There’s no reason for them to stop working, or go out of date, which can’t be said for camera bodies.
+There’s no reason for these lenses to stop working or go out of date, which can’t be said for camera bodies.

-No matter when you buy a new camera, it’s always going to be out of date very quickly, and that’s why it makes sense to upgrade every 3-4 years, and invest your money in lenses in the mean time.
-You’ll find that although these new cameras claim to do more, when it comes down to it, they all do exactly the same thing.
+No matter when you buy a new camera, it’s always going to go out of date very quickly; it makes sense to upgrade every 3-4 years and invest your money in lenses in the meantime.
+You’ll find that, although these new cameras claim to do more, when it comes down to it, they all do exactly the same thing.

 Choosing the Right Lens

-You may own it, or have been considered buying it (even I have in the past), but I’m about to make you regret your decision.
-It may be good if you don’t want to carry around lots of lenses, or want to go travelling, but I’m afraid that if you want quality and versatility, then carrying lenses is exactly what you’re going to have to do.
+You may own it or have been considered buying it (even I have in the past) but I’m about to make you regret your decision.
+It’s good if you don’t want to carry around lots of lenses or want to go travelling but I’m afraid that, if you want quality and versatility, carrying lenses is exactly what you’re going to have to do.

-Let me explain.
-My go-to lens is a Canon 24-70mm f/2.8L, which I shoot on a crop sensor body.
-That means that all of my photos are slightly more zoomed, so they’re more like 38-112mm.
+My go-to lens is a Canon 24-70mm f/2.8L which I shoot on a crop sensor body.
+This means that all of my photos are slightly more zoomed, so they’re more like 38-112mm.
 I’ll get to crop sensor lenses further down the page.

-My lens maintains an aperture of f/2.8 across the entire zoom range, which allows a lot more light in than the f/3.5-6.3 of the Sigma.
-It allows nearly twice as much light in than when the Sigma is zoomed out, and over four times as much light as when the Sigma is zoomed in.
+My lens maintains an aperture of f/2.8 across the entire zoom range which allows a lot more light in than the f/3.5-6.3 of the Sigma.
+It allows nearly twice as much light in than when the Sigma is zoomed out and over four times as much light as when the Sigma is zoomed in.

-The black circle is a lens projection from a full frame lens, which covers both sensor sizes.
-If you choose certain other lenses, such as the Sigma mentioned above, or a Canon EF-S lens, or Nikon DX lens, then this projection is only going to cover the red square.
+The black circle is a lens projection from a full frame lens which covers both sensor sizes.
+If you choose certain other lenses, such as the Sigma mentioned above, or a Canon EF-S lens, or Nikon DX lens, this projection is only going to cover the red square.

-It doesn’t do it all in one lens, but I use them at different times, and so long as you think about what you’re going to be taking photos of in advance, it’s not a problem.
+It doesn’t do it all in one lens but I use them at different times and, so long as you think about what you’re going to be taking photos of in advance, it’s not a problem.

 This all sounds a little too expensive…

-For example, I’m sure you’ve heard me rave in the past about the 50mm f/1.8, which can be picked up for only $100-200.
-This is the best lens to get learning about your aperture on, and start taking better quality photos with.
+For example, I’m sure you’ve heard me rave in the past about the 50mm f/1.8 which can be picked up for only $100-200.
+This is the best lens to get learning about your aperture and start taking better quality photos with.

 Not looking to upgrade to a full frame camera in the next 10 years?
 That’s not a problem either.

-Thinking about upgrading your camera in the foreseeable future, and want the best lenses to go with it?
-These are three that I own.
+Thinking about upgrading your camera in the foreseeable future and want the best lenses to go with it?

 Invest in the right lens now and you won’t regret it.
-Ok, you might regret getting addicted to buying amazing quality lenses and spending all of your money, but there are worse things that could happen.
+Ok, you might regret getting addicted to buying amazing quality lenses and spending all of your money but there are worse things that could happen.

-When it comes to buying a lens, you should be reassured by how expensive it is, how wide the aperture is, and how limited the zoom range is.
+When it comes to buying a lens, you should be reassured by how expensive it is, how wide the aperture is and how limited the zoom range is.
 If you want to know more about choosing the right lens for you, check out this lens buying guide.